 Am I eligible to enrol in the NETM?

-If you live or work in the Western Parkland City, you are eligible to enrol in the NETM.
-During the early stages of the NETM, preference will be given to those working in a related field to each micro-credential – but we are working to expand these criteria as the number of micro-credentials we have on offer grows.
+During the early stages of the NETM, the intention is to prioritise existing employees working in the Western Parkland City in a related field to each micro-credential – but over the course of the pilot these criteria will evolve as the number of micro-credentials we have on offer grows.